Democratic Party – demokraci.pl: After 2006

 In 2006, the party created the Left and Democrats (LiD) political coalition with the Democratic Left Alliance, Social Democracy of Poland and Labour Union.
 It continued to join the coalition for the parliamentary elections 2007.
 It gained 3 parliamentary seats in the lower chamber of Polish Diet.
 The coalition was ended in March 2008, and 3 democratic members of parliament formed their own parliamentary group.

 The Democrats gathered only 25,937 votes in the 2009 European elections, reaching similar support as the newly founded Polish green party Greens 2004.
 This outcome was seen as a defeat.
 In June 2009 two of the elected parliamentarists left the party.
 On 10 January, Brygida Kuźniak became a new leader of Democrats, beating former deputy leader Bogdan Lis.
 Currently, also the third parliamentarist switched to the Democratic Party (Stronnictwo Demokratyczne), as well as many prominent leaders that do not share the new shift in party's ideology.

 The party joined the Europa Plus political alliance on 24 June 2013.

 On 12 November 2016, the party was dissolved and merged with the European Democrats club at the Sejm to form a new party called Union of European Democrats, which is generally less progressive and more moderate conservative than Democratic Party was.

 Ideology

 The party was a direct successor of the Freedom Union and attempted to extend the original voter coalition of the Freedom Union by left-leaning voter groups.
 The party wanted to appeal to the urban, liberal middle class, and its proposals included a creation of a special metropolitan voivodeship for Warsaw.
 At the same time, it worked with social democratic parties, such as the Democratic Left Alliance and Social Democracy of Poland, although there were few proposals all three parties agreed to, such as the need to bail out indebted hospitals and to build an anti-missile shield in Poland.
 The Democratic Party however also stressed its distance to centre-left parties, and stressed its ideological centrism.

+The ideology of the party was social liberalism.

 Key proposals of the party include: